Joey Gallo Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks last in the league with a collective 6.9 strikeouts per nine innings.
+- The seven strikeouts per nine innings compiled by the Nationals pitching staff ranks last in the league.

-- The Nationals have a 4.50 team ERA that ranks 18th among all league pitching staffs.
+- The Nationals have the 15th-ranked team ERA among all league pitching staffs (4.37).

-- Williams gets the start for the Nationals, his fourth of the season.
-He is 1-1 with a 3.52 ERA and nine strikeouts in 15 1/3 innings pitched.
+- Kuhl makes the start for the Nationals, his fourth of the season.
+He is 0-1 with an 8.59 ERA and nine strikeouts through 14 2/3 innings pitched.

-- In his last outing on Friday against the Cleveland Guardians, the righty threw five innings, giving up one earned run while surrendering four hits.
+- In his last time out on Saturday against the Cleveland Guardians, the righty tossed 4 2/3 innings, allowing five earned runs while surrendering seven hits.

-- The 30-year-old has amassed an ERA of 3.52, with 5.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .254 against him.
+- The 30-year-old has an 8.59 ERA and 5.5 strikeouts per nine innings across three games this season, while giving up a batting average of .293 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.